Information Theoretic Text-to-Image Alignment: Details on user study

 The bottom part of the table summarizes the answers for each individual metric.
-Despite the general preference for \acrshort{BLIP}, the results corroborate once more that MI is a valid alignment measure, and that it is also compatible with aesthetics.
+Despite the general preference for \acrshort{BLIP}, the results corroborate once more that MI provides a meaningful alignment signal (possibly compatible with aesthetics too).

-Finally, we recall that our goal in this section is to study whether \gls{MI} is a \emph{plausible} alignment measure, rather than electing the ``best'' alignment metric.
+Finally, we recall that our goal in this section is to study whether \textbf{\gls{MI} is a \emph{plausible} alignment measure}, rather than electing the ``best'' alignment metric.
 Indeed, this analysis does not indicate the final performance of alignment methods, which instead we report in \Cref{tab:results_blip}.

-\subsection{Comparing alignment methods.}
+\subsection{Comparing alignment methods}